 The Strategy sets a national target for energy savings, of at least 12%, to be achieved by 2015.
-This target is expressed in relation to the forecast national energy demand at that time, based on the 'business as usual' baseline scenario for South Africa modelled as part of the National Integrated Energy Plan (2003), which uses energy consumption data for the year 2000.
+This target is expressed in relation to the forecast national energy demand at that time, based on the 'business as usual' baseline scenario for South Africa modelled as part of the National Integrated Energy Plan (2003) and the Long Term Mitigation Scenario Study done by DEAT (2007).
 The target also assumes that the Energy Efficiency interventions outlined in this Strategy are undertaken; these measures being primarily focussed on low cost interventions that can be achieved with minimal investments.